-Milich continues painting until his death in 1964.
-His works are shown in French and foreign museums.
-In 1966, the city of Lugano inaugurates a Milich Museum in the Villa Ciani.
+In 1951, he traveled to Israel and produced numerous paintings.
+Milich continued to paint until his death in 1964.
+His work is exhibited in museums in France and abroad.
+In 1966, the city of Lugano opened the Milich Museum at Villa Ciani.

 Nieszawer & Princ

 "Artistes juifs de l’Ecole de Paris 1905-1939"

 Editons Somogy 2015